bytes-zone/bytes-zone/content/posts/should-elm-files-be-long-or-short.md

 - **Yes, split if:** there's a function that should not be able to access internals of a data structure, but which can because it lives in the same module.
   Of course, the opposite is true too... if there's a function that needs to be able to access internals but *can't* the module boundary may be in the wrong place!
 - **Yes, split if:** there are two independent data structures in the same module.
-  One smell here is if I have to write `fooToString` for the main one and `barToString` as well, and `foo` and `bar` are independently valuable, it may be time to split them into their own modules.
+  One smell here is if I have to write `fooToString` and `barToString` in the same module, and `foo` and `bar` are independently valuable, it may be time to give at least one a new home.
   The opposite ("join if&hellip;") looks the same as the previous item: if you split a single data structure into two modules, you'll frequently need to share too many internals and so should move everything into one file.
 - **No, don't split if:** there is just "too much code" in a file.
   I've split apps into `Model.elm`, `Update.elm`, `View.elm` and almost always regretted it.